 We try to respond to requests within one month.
 Occasionally it may take us longer than a month if your request is particularly complex or you have made a number of requests.
 In these cases, we will notify you and keep you up to date about when we expect to be able to respond.

-If you have any questions, want to exercise your rights or need further information about what we do with personal information, our Data Protection Officer can be contacted by email at info@GenderGP.com
+If you have any questions, want to exercise your rights or need further information about what we do with personal information, our Data Protection Officer can be contacted via our Help Centre.

 You have the right to make a complaint at any time if you are not happy with the way that we have dealt with your personal data or a request from you to exercise your privacy rights.

-We would appreciate the chance to deal with your concerns in the first instance so please contact us at info@GenderGP.com
+We would appreciate the chance to deal with your concerns in the first instance so please contact us via our Help Centre.

 Updating this notice